databricks-industry-solutions/many-model-forecasting/README.md

 ### Local Models

 Local models are used to model individual time series.
-We support models from [statsforecast](https://github.com/Nixtla/statsforecast), [R fable](https://cran.r-project.org/web/packages/fable/vignettes/fable.html) and [sktime](https://www.sktime.net/en/stable/).
-Covariates (i.e. exogenous regressors) are supported for the models from statsforecast.
+We support models from [statsforecast](https://github.com/Nixtla/statsforecast), [r fable](https://cran.r-project.org/web/packages/fable/vignettes/fable.html) and [sktime](https://www.sktime.net/en/stable/).
+Covariates (i.e. exogenous regressors) are currently only supported for some statsforecast models.

-Attach the [notebooks/demo_local_univariate_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/notebooks/demo_local_univariate_daily.py) notebook to a cluster running [DBR 14.3 ML](https://docs.databricks.com/en/release-notes/runtime/14.3lts-ml.html) or later runtime.
-This cluster can be either a single-node or multi-node CPU cluster.
-We will apply 20+ models to multiple time series.
+To get started, attach the [notebooks/demo_local_univariate_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/notebooks/demo_local_univariate_daily.py) notebook to a cluster running [DBR 14.3 ML](https://docs.databricks.com/en/release-notes/runtime/14.3lts-ml.html) or later runtime.
+The cluster can be either a single-node or multi-node CPU cluster.
+Make sure to set the following [Spark configurations](https://spark.apache.org/docs/latest/configuration.html) on the cluster before you start using MMF: ```spark.sql.execution.arrow.enabled true``` and ```spark.sql.adaptive.enabled false``` (more detailed explanation to follow).

-You can choose the models to fit your input data by specifying them in a list:
+In this notebook, we will apply 20+ models to 100 time series.
+You can specify the models to use in a list:

 ```python
 active_models = [